-Static budgeting is often called fixed budgeting because they do not change during the accounting period they’re in effect — no matter the fluctuation.
+Static budgets are often called fixed budgets because they do not change during the specific period they’re in effect — no matter the fluctuation.

 So, if the actual sales volume decreases unexpectedly, the budget doesn’t change.
 Teams are still holding their original budget allocation for the remainder of the period despite the fact that actual revenue is far lower than expected.
 Or, let’s get optimistic — what if sales sharply increase?
 So, too, does the cost of production (which includes engineer and customer support).
 And, so, too, does the static budget variance.

 The static budget is not made to be responsive to favorable and unfavorable variances over the given period.
 And while you can mitigate this drawback by changing the budget’s time horizon, this is an important limitation regarding the functionality of a fixed budget.

 Let’s look at a pared-down budgeting example to see how static budgets work.
 Let’s imagine a startup’s budgeted costs for fixed expenses for one month are as follows: